What are the top data sources for world land cover?

-These 30-meter resolution land cover maps show global distribution of 10 major land cover classes: water bodies, wetland, artificial surfaces, cultivated land, permanent snow and ice, forests, grasslands, shrubland, bare land and tundra.
+These 30-meter resolution land cover maps show the global distribution of 10 major land cover classes: water bodies, wetlands, artificial surfaces, cultivated land, permanent snow and ice, forests, grasslands, shrubland, bare land, and tundra.

-We’re empty-handed for New York at present time, but the data we have for other parts of the going looks fairly reasonable.
-To say the least, it’s disappearance is mysterious.
-Nowhere to be found at the present time, we’ll update the article when or if it’s back online
+We’re empty-handed for New York at the present time, but the data we have for other parts of the going looks fairly reasonable.
+To say the least, its disappearance is mysterious.
+Nowhere to be found at present, we’ll update the article when or if it’s back online

-The focus for the FAO’s GLC SHARE land cover is land management.
-This is reflected particularly in some of its classes – cropland, grassland, bare soil and mangroves.
+The focus of the FAO’s GLC SHARE land cover is on land management.
+This is reflected particularly in some of its classes – cropland, grassland, bare soil, and mangroves.
 It includes artificial surfaces, water bodies, snow, treed, shrubs, herbaceous and sparse vegetation.

 It’s coarse at today’s standards being a bit sharper than 1km grid cells.
 Further, it has an accuracy of about 80% with 1087 validation sites.

-You can see how this classification completely misses Central Park, the majority of Fire Island and north-east islands.
+You can see how this classification completely misses Central Park, the majority of Fire Island, and the northeast islands.
 This is partly due to its coarse resolution.

-Its primary use is for better understanding land management so we’d expect better results in agricultural areas.
+Its primary use is for a better understanding of land management so we’d expect better results in agricultural areas.